 TIPS DIVIDED BY DESTINATION

 A crucial thing to remember is to withdraw all the money you can before going to Oslob.
-When I was there none of the atm machines were working, in all of the 4 small towns we tried.
+When I was there none of the atm machines were working, not even in all of the 4 near small towns we tried.
 I was saved by very nice people who borrowed me some money, and the hostel, which accepted credit cards.

 How to get there: